mercari-build/mercari-build-training/document/extra-01-algorithm-and-data-structure.en.md

 # Extra1: Algorithms and Data Structures

-In Extra1, after learning the basic algorithms and data structures, we will practice using problems from LeetCode.
-On Thursday, 2/28, from 17:00, we will provide problem explanations in Japanese.
-It is recommended to solve the problems in advance.
+In Extra1, after learning about basic algorithms and data structures, you will practice using problems from LeetCode.
+It is recommended to solve the problems before looking at the explanations.

 ## Textbooks